Green Lantern: Beware My Power: Plot

-Retracing the trajectories of the imposter ships, the team discovers a base hidden inside an asteroid, where they battle the Yellow Lanterns, along with a group of galactic assassins including Lord Damyn, Kanjar Ro and Despero, before being captured by their leader Sinestro.
+Retracing the trajectories of the imposter ships, the team discovers a base hidden inside an asteroid, where they battle the Yellow Lanterns, along with a group of galactic assassins including Lord Damyn, Kanjar Ro, and Despero, before being captured by their leader Sinestro.
 Jordan is revealed to be alive, having released his ring and been taken prisoner after Sinestro sabotaged the Zeta-Beam experiment.
 They escape as Sinestro and his Lanterns attack Rann to find the location of Sardath's doomsday weapon.
 Using the Zeta-Beams, Sardath teleports them to his secret base, but Sinestro and his Lanterns follow and attack.
-During the battle, Stewart reluctantly kills Sinestro and Hal Jordan brutally kills two of Sinestro's assassins.
+During the battle, Stewart reluctantly kills Sinestro and Jordan brutally kills two of Sinestro's assassins leaving Green Arrow and John Stewart suspicious of his actions.

 After obtaining the Zeta-Beam data, Jordan suddenly kills Sardath; he reveals that, when he was captured, Sinestro had infected him with the Parallax Entity, corrupting him.
 After Sinestro had destroyed the Green Lanterns, Jordan had claimed all their rings for himself, enhancing his power to a godlike state.
-With the Zeta-Beam technology, Jordan intends to destroy both Rann and Thanagar in a quest to end conflict across the galaxy.
+With the Zeta-Beam technology, Jordan intends to destroy both Rann and Thanagar in a quest to end conflict across the galaxy and reshape it in his own image.

 Stewart and Jordan battle until Green Arrow is forced to shoot and kill Jordan.
 They are unable to stop the weapon from firing, but Strange flies in the path of the Zeta-Beam, teleporting it and himself to parts unknown.
 Stewart and Green Arrow return to Earth, and Stewart sends Jordan's rings to their new wearers to rebuild the Green Lantern Corps.
-Shayera departs from Earth, in Ganthet's spaceship, promising to Green Arrow and Stewart they would meet again soon.
-Green Arrow voices his good compliments to Stewart as he comments that "there may new friends to make on the way".
+Shayera departs from Earth, in Ganthet's spaceship, promising to Green Arrow and Stewart they would meet again soon knowing Rann and Thanagar will need the new Green Lanterns and the Justice League to help rebuild both worlds when a ceasefire is ordered.
+Stewart proposes dinner and a toast to "absent friends" to Green Arrow, to which he replies "and maybe a few new ones".